Appealing against an administrative court decision

 - the date on which you were informed of the decision

 - other documents related to your appeal.

 If you are appealing on behalf of another person, you should attach to the appeal a power of attorney given by that person or other explanation of your right to act on behalf of that person, for example an extract from the register of guardianship matters.
 An attorney or a public legal aid attorney does not need to show a power of attorney.

-Send the appeal to the administrative court's registry by mail, e-mail or fax, or take the documents to the registry yourself during office hours.
+Submit the appeal in the e-services of the administrative courts and special courts.
+Alternatively, you can send the appeal to the registry of the Supreme Administrative Court by email, mail or fax or take the documents to the registry yourself during office hours.

 You must pay to the Supreme Administrative Court the court fee set by it.
 If you have been given public legal aid, you will not have to pay the court fee to the Supreme Administrative Court.

 A Supreme Administrative Court decision is final, and you cannot appeal against it to other courts in Finland.

 If you feel that your human rights have been violated as described in the European Convention on Human Rights, you can appeal to the European Court of Human Rights in Strasbourg.